spgitmonish/ModelPredictiveControl/README.md

 ### Accounting for latency
 To account for the latency in actuation, I used the vehicle model(as detailed above) to predict the state after 100ms and used that as the initial state for the MPC algorithm.

+> **NOTE:**
+Since the latency is in seconds, the reference and the state velocity were converted from mph to m/s.

 ### Cost Components
 The cost function is the sum of square of 7 error components at each time step `'N'` of the prediction horizon `'T'` .
 Each of these components have a weight multiplied, signifying their impact in finding the optimal solution (using IPOPT) for this non-linear problem.
 The cost function with the 7 components is defined as follows: